 X.2 UAV flight

 In every mobile robot application, semi-autonomous or autonomous, the task of mapping, localisation, navigation and collision avoidance is important decision in design.
-The implementation of each part can be done using properly adapted version of popular methods and probabilistic algorithms available in the robotics literature.
+The implementation of each part can be done using properly adapted versions of popular methods and probabilistic algorithms available in the robotics literature.
 This literature review includes the knowledge of related papers concerning UAVs.
-In order to be more precise I focused my research quad or multi copters in order to exploit the strengths and combat the weaknesses in this specific configuration.
+In order to be more precise I focused my research on quad or multi copters in order to exploit the strengths and combat the weaknesses in this specific configuration.